prowiki/cpp-bootstrap/cmake-bootstrap/readme.md

 In `build/`, run `cmake ..` to generate `Makefile` and then run `make` to build the project.

+CMake respects environment variables `CC` and `CXX` to determine which compilers will be used.
+By default, CMake can detect the compilers itself while running `cmake ..`.
+However, to specify the compilers, we can run e.g. `CXX=$(which clang++) cmake ..` to force it to use clang++. *ref*: [switching-between-gcc-and-clang-llvm-using-cmake](https://stackoverflow.com/questions/7031126/switching-between-gcc-and-clang-llvm-using-cmake)

 #### Intro

 In the project root directory: